Story of Ted Weisgal and Leisure Learning Unlimited

 suspicions were totally circumstantial.

-There was something else about Alex that bothered me as well - I never saw him
+There was something else about Nicholas that bothered me as well - I never saw him

 working!
 I was curious about the girls, but